What if our hearts still dream big, when we are forced to live small? How much do you sacrifice of yourself to achieve your dream?

 Have you noticed that the Church often talks about grief in the same way that we often talk about illness and other forms of suffering?
 We expect people to just “get over it,” that if they believe hard enough, all will be well.

 I have a story about being miraculously healed, but I also have one about not being healed.

 “I don’t know what God is doing.
 I don’t know why He heals me and then doesn’t heal me.
 I don’t know why He heals some and not others.
 I don’t know what governs His actions.
 That is what makes Him God.”

 What we think of as our greatest achievements, may, in the light of eternity, be nothing; what we think of as our weakness may, in the light of eternity, be our greatest achievement.
 I’m delighted to be over at Bible Reflections today, writing why living our ‘Plan B’ may not be such a bad thing, […]

 Preston Yancey‘s writing is hypnotically good.
 Once you start reading, you can’t tear yourself away.
 As well as devouring his perspectives on theology and spirituality, I also hop over to his food blog, Coffee & Brown Butter from time to time, just to salivate.
 He’s American but I’m delighted to say we’ve borrowed him (St […]

 I’m joining with Amber’s Concrete Words series, where she writes about writing and uses concrete words to show the abstract.
 She is such an excellent writer, this is a masterclass.
 Writers, do join with us!
-In the middle of the doctors’ waiting room, amongst the tired magazines and pale patients was an […]
+In the middle of the doctors’ waiting room, amongst the tired magazines and pale patients was an enormous rocking horse. […]